jakekara/ct-election-runner/README.md

 - `get_data_for_election` - get data for a specific election given an ID corresponding to IDs from the `get_election_list` return data

-There are plenty of other functions in that module, but these should really be thought of as the main API.
+There are plenty of other functions in that module, but these will generally suffice.

 ### ctrunner.parser